-On the module webpage, students will find all resources as listed above, apart from lecture recordings, which can only accessed through Moodle.
-The lecture slides are available in two versions, one consist of the final version of each slide, while the other version includes the dynamic uncovering and colouring of text as used during lectures.
+On the module webpage, students will find all resources as listed above.
+The lecture slides are available in two versions, one consists of the final version of each slide, while the other version includes the dynamic uncovering and colouring of text as used during lectures.
 Each topic has its own set of files, consisting of a file providing come context to the topic and the files for each model.